Current Fluctuations in One-Dimensional Diffusion-Reaction Systems via Tensor Networks: One-Dimensional Semiconducting Material

-A typical one-dimensional (1D) diffusion-reaction system of physical interest is the semiconductor, as shown in Fig.~\ref{fig_system}.
-The mobile charge carriers distributed inside the system are positively-charged holes and negatively-charged electrons with their densities expressed as functions of position $p(x)$, $n(x)$.
-The two terminals of the system are in contact with the reservoirs with fixed concentrations of holes and electrons, $p_{\rm L}$, $p_{\rm R}$, $n_{\rm L}$, $n_{\rm R}$.
-The diffusion of the charge carriers are quantified by their respective coefficients that are assumed equal here for simplicity, $D_p=D_n=D$.
-Moreover, holes and electrons are generated and recombined by the reaction
+The system we consider is a typical diffusion-reaction system of physical interest: a semiconducting material, as shown in Fig.~\ref{fig_system}.
+The system is a three-dimensional rod of length $l$ extending along $x$ axis from $0$ to $l$ and with a section area $\Sigma$ in the transverse $y$ and $z$ directions.
+The mobile charge carriers distributed inside the system are positively charged holes and negatively charged electrons with their static densities expressed as functions of position $p(x)$ and $n(x)$.
+The two terminals of the system are in contact with the reservoirs containing fixed concentrations of holes and electrons, $\bar{p}_{\rm L}$, $\bar{p}_{\rm R}$, $\bar{n}_{\rm L}$, and $\bar{n}_{\rm R}$.
+The diffusion of the charge carriers is quantified by their respective coefficients that are assumed equal here, $D_p=D_n$.
+Moreover, holes and electrons are generated and recombined through the reaction

+where $k_+$ and $k_-$ are respectively the hole-electron pair generation and recombination rate constants.
+For simplicity, we neglect the long-range electrostatic interactions between charge carriers, only taking into account the physical processes of diffusion and reaction.